The Courage of Two

 We know about America’s Founding Fathers but what about its Founding Mothers?

-It’s the mid-1600s before the United States became a country.
-English Puritans are seeking refuge from persecution by sailing to the New World.
-There, in the wilderness of the Massachusetts Bay Colony, Anne Hutchinson hopes to be able to preach, but her beliefs don't align with those of Pastor John Wilson of the First Church of Boston so she holds her own weekly meetings for women to discuss Scripture and the Sunday sermon.
+It’s the mid-1600s before the U.S. became a country.
+English Puritans are seeking refuge from religious persecution by sailing to the New World.
+There, in the wilderness of the Massachusetts Bay Colony, Anne Hutchinson uses her vast knowledge of the Bible to “preach” to women in her own home.
+But the elders don’t approve of Anne’s meetings and her outspokenness.
+She is accused of heresy and put on trial.
+Standing her ground, Anne is banished from the colony.

-Anne and Mary's aspirations are severely tested as they dare to challenged the colony’s leaders for the right to stand up and speak out for their beliefs—even at the risk of their liberty and lives.
+Their convictions severely tested yet sustained by their friendship, Anne and Mary find the courage to stand up and speak out for their beliefs—even at the risk of their liberty and their very lives.

 Bink Books